More House School, Frensham: Franchising

 In 2013 More House considered buying the Stanbridge Earls school which had shut down due to financial difficulties.
 This was not followed through as the school did not want to risk its finances.
 Opening a school in Dubai or Saudi Arabia has been considered, and talks were held with the respective governments.
 However, they too, failed.

 Location

 The school is located in Frensham, Surrey and the nearest major town is Farnham.
 The Regional schools commissioner region is South-East England and South London, the Government office region is South East, the district is Waverley and the Ward is Farnham Wrecclesham and Rowledge.
 The local authority is Surrey (936).

 Facilities

-The school has a Chapel, a technology workshop and a swimming pool.
+The school has a chapel, a technology workshop and a swimming pool.

+As of late 2025 the school has announced its interests for an Astro-turf facility on the field in line with a funding campaign.